For you, O God, tested us; you refined us like silver (Psa. 66:10).

 To be ever aware of this important fact about God testing us will help us make sense of some of the strange and painful circumstances that Christians sometimes face.
 How can an all-powerful God, who is love, permit his children to face such situations?
-The answer is simple, when one realizes that He is a testing God.
+The answer is simple, when one realizes that God tests us.
 This means the life we are now living is really a spiritual "test," the very thing that Scripture explicitly states:

 Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him (James 1:12).